shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FL.md

                  Calmar Ratio: 3.4997729172537
 ```

 In this case, the algorithm has a better performance in terms of the cumulative return, annualized sharpe ratio, and calmar ratio.
-However, the maximum drawdown is slightly higher than the PMAR algorithm.
-The same procedure can be applied to the PMAR-2 algorithm (see [`PMAR2`](@ref)).
+However, the maximum drawdown is slightly higher than the PAMR algorithm.
+The same procedure can be applied to the PAMR-2 algorithm (see [`PAMR2`](@ref)).

 It is worht mentioning that each metric can be accessed individually by writing `results.` and pressing the `Tab` key.
 Note that one can individually investigate the performance of the algorithm regarding each metric.
 See [`sn`](@ref), [`ann_std`](@ref), [`apy`](@ref), [`ann_sharpe`](@ref), [`mdd`](@ref), and [`calmar`](@ref).
 See [Performance evaluation](@ref) section for more information.